rtc-io/rtc-tools/README.md

 to determine when the connection has been `connected` and when it has been `disconnected`.

-A monitor created `EventEmitter` is returned as the result of a [couple](https://github.com/rtc-io/rtc#rtccouple) between a local peer connection and it's remote counterpart.
+A monitor created `mbus` is returned as the result of a [couple](https://github.com/rtc-io/rtc#rtccouple) between a local peer connection and it's remote counterpart.